 Main activities of the Nomination Committee

-In 2014 the Committee formally met four times and reviewed the composition and skills of the Board, with a view to considering the current and future skills and experience that the Board might require.
+In 2015 the Committee formally met five times and reviewed the composition and skills of the Board, with a view to considering the current and future skills and experience that the Board might require.

 The Committee considered and authorised the potential conflicts of interest which might arise where a director has fiduciary responsibilities in respect of other organisations.
 The Committee concluded that no inappropriate conflicts of interest exist.
 The Committee also assigned the Chairman to review and agree with the Group Chief Executive his personal objectives for the forthcoming year.

-In December 2014 the Nomination Committee reviewed the Board's size and composition, the frequency of the process for Board and committee meetings, and best practice for the handling of a number of Board issues including drawing up a training programme for the directors.
+In December 2015 the Nomination Committee reviewed the Board's size and composition, the frequency of the process for Board and Committee meetings, and best practice for the handling of a number of Board issues including drawing up a training programme for the directors.
 The terms of reference of the Committee were reviewed in conjunction with the Model Terms of Reference issued by the Institute of Chartered Secretaries and Administrators.
-The biographical details of the current directors can be found in the Board of Directors section.
-Having reviewed their independence and contribution to Board matters, the Committee confirms that the performance of each of the directors standing for re-election at the 2015 AGM continues to be effective and demonstrates commitment to their roles, including independence of judgement and time commitment for Board and Committee meetings.
-Accordingly the Committee has recommended to the Board that, with the exception of John Biles, all current directors of the Company be proposed for re-election at the forthcoming AGM.
+The biographical details of the current directors can be found on the Board of Directors page.
+Having reviewed their independence and contribution to Board matters, the Committee confirms that the performance of each of the directors standing for re-election at the 2016 AGM continues to be effective and demonstrates commitment to their roles, including independence of judgement and time commitment for Board and Committee meetings.
+Accordingly the Committee has recommended to the Board that, with the exception of R. Rajagopal, all current directors of the Company be proposed for re-election at the forthcoming AGM.